dnanexus/dxScala/DEVELOPING.md

 ### Beginning the release

-1. Checkout out the develop branch (either HEAD or the specific commit you want to release)
+1. Checkout the develop branch (either HEAD or the specific commit you want to release)
 2. Create a release branch named with the version number, e.g. `release-2.4.2`
 3. Update the version numbers in application.conf files
    - For the libraries you will release, remove "-SNAPSHOT"